-The Aikido in Kent Association is affiliated to the British Aikido Board and was formed in November 2010 and follows the teachings of Sensei Tomiki.
+The Association was formed in November 2010 and follows the teachings of Sensei Tomiki.
 Sensei Tomiki being one of the first students of O-Sensei Ueshiba, was also in his own right, a high ranking Judoka and very competitively motivated.
 The first Sensei to bring Tomiki Aikido into Great Britain was Santa Yamada.
 His teachings were more of an enjoyment form than competition.